Maria Staubs

 News Broadcast Reporter, Phoenix

-Maria Staubs expects to graduate in May 2023 with a bachelor’s degree in journalism and mass communication and a minor in film and media production.
-Staubs has interned as a video editor for Hart Talent Management, a features reporter for the Las Vegas Review Journal and a producing intern for PBS NewsHour West.
+Maria Staubs expects to graduate in May 2024 with a master’s degree in mass communication.
+Staubs has interned as a video editor for Hart Talent Management, a features reporter for the Las Vegas Review Journal, a producing intern for PBS NewsHour West and a producing intern for ABC15 Arizona.
+She also does social media for ASU News.

 Latest from Maria Staubs